SjorsScholten/hinos-kama-platformer/docs/gameMechanics/M02_chainBlade.md

 ## Lunging

 When the blade is anchored, and the player releases the cast key, he can pull himself towards the anchor point.
+The player will move towards the anchor point in a straight line until it reaches the point.

+- The player can throw the blade into a direction
+- The blade will fly towards a direction until:
+    - The blade hits a collider
+    - The blade exceeds the range towards the player